Shadow Over Mars: Publication

 The novel was first published in the Fall 1944 issue of Startling Stories.
-Its first book publication came in 1951 with a paperback edition distributed by Sydney Pemberton but it is more widely known for its appearance as Ace Double F-123 with Robert Silverberg's Collision Course.
+Its first book publication came in 1961 with a paperback edition distributed by Sydney Pemberton but it is more widely known for its appearance as Ace Double F-123 with Robert Silverberg's Collision Course.
 This edition was retitled The Nemesis from Terra.

 Summary

-Like much of Brackett's work, the novel is set on Mars, where tension is building between rebellious Martians and humans in the thrall of the Company.
+The novel is set on Mars, where tension is building between rebellious Martians and humans in the thrall of the Company.
 At the beginning of the novel, the protagonist Rick Urquhart is attempting to evade the Company when he encounters a Martian, who makes a prophecy that he will ultimately rule the planet.
 He is forced to kill her in self-defense but the company soon catches up with him and sends him back to labor in the mines.

 However, he is able to escape and meets Martian-rights activist Mayo McCall.
 He is captured by the Martians and made to atone for his murder but after a failed rebellion, Rick becomes their greatest hope for success and the stakes are raised when Company operative Jaffa Storm kidnaps Mayo.
 In order to discover his fate and rescue Mayo, Rick sets out to the Martian North Pole, home of the mysterious "Thinkers".